-The year 2020 has been the most chaotic and ridiculous year in my three decades on this planet and it’s not even half over yet.
+The year 2020 has been the most chaotic and ridiculous year in my three decades on this planet.
 While there are plenty of real-world issues that are pressing, we here in the baseball and fantasy baseball world have felt the effects as well, especially with the 2020 MLB draft.
 What used to be a 40-round marathon was transformed into a five-round sprint with only 160 total picks.
 On top of that, the J2 (stands for July 2nd) international signing period has been pushed back to January of 2021.
 All these changes have influenced dynasty leagues greatly when it comes to FYPD.

 As for this 2020 draft class, the name of the game was pitching.
 If you include the trio of two-way players in my top-100, right around 1/3 of the list toe the rubber.
 That’s pretty high for a top-100 FYPD ranking.
 But even with all those talented arms, you’ll still notice the usual offensive-heavy list of names at the top of the rankings with intriguing upside plays throughout.